If you have grown a Ficus tree indoors you have experienced your Ficus dropping leaves.

 Winter Leaf Drop On Ficus

 Lighting is very important in growing Ficus.
-Every year when winter hits and lighting is reduced indoor Ficus trees often lose some leaves.
-They turn yellow and the yellowing leaves drop.
+Every year, when winter hits, and lighting is reduced indoors, Ficus trees often lose some leaves.
+The leaves turn yellow and drop.

-A Ficus plant losing leaves is all part of a normal process in learning to care for them properly.
+A Ficus plant’s loss of leaves is part of the normal process of learning to care for them properly.
 It is not uncommon for a tree to lose 20% of its leaves during the acclimation transition.

-If your plants summer outdoors and move inside for winter – dropping ficus leaves (greater than 20% is expected) as it acclimates to its new indoor environment.
+If your plants summer outdoors and move inside for winter – drop ficus leaves (greater than 20% is expected) as they acclimate to their new indoor environment.

-If your plants are inside all along, leaf drop can come from the reduction of light during winter, low humidity, and drier indoor conditions from heat.
+If your plants have been inside all along, leaf drop can result from reduced light during winter, low humidity, and drier indoor conditions from heat.

 Place your Ficus houseplant in your brightest window, they love light and light helps with a multitude of Ficus problems.